diskuv/dkml-install-api/contributors/doc/components/WritingComponents.rst

 Staging Files
 -------------

-As a Component author you should **only create bytecode executables** in your OPAM_BUILD phase.
-Build them with 32-bit compilers on Windows for maximum portability.
+As a Component author you should
+**only create bytecode executables with no C stubs** in your OPAM_BUILD phase.

+Bytecode executables ensure portability, and not depending on C stubs ensures that the end-user's machine does not need specific versions of specific shared libraries pre-installed.

+On Windows and Linux you should build bytecode executables built from a 32-bit OCaml compiler.
+32-bit bytecode works on 64-bit machines, but not all 64-bit bytecode will work on 32-bit machines.

 .. _StaticFiles:

 Static Files
 ------------

+Any static file will go straight into the end-user installation directory.